Branched-Chain Amino Acids

 What is this product used for?

 Branched-chain amino acids are also called BCAAs.
 They come from proteins found in food like red meat, chicken, fish, eggs, beans, and dairy.
-BCAAs may help with brain problems caused by liver damage.
+BCAAs may help with brain problems caused by liver damage in people who abuse alcohol.

 What are the precautions when taking this product?